mannatsingla22/AgroGrow/README.md

 ## Model Comparison and Selection 📊

-During the development of AgroGrow, evalutaion of three machine learning models was done to determine the best fit for crop prediction based on their accuracy scores:
+During the development of AgroGrow, evaluation of three machine learning models was done to determine the best fit for crop prediction based on their accuracy scores:

 - **Logistic Regression**: 94.55%
 - **Support Vector Machine (SVC)**: 96.14%